 The provision and evaluation of a summer student placement programme, which introduces those participating to the knowledge and hands on skills required for employment in diagnostic laboratories.

 A member of a team running a small service, Biochemistry Testing Services for researchers and the public.
 The service offers a range of tests on body fluids which are undertaken on the Werfen ILab Aries multichannel analyser.
-The service operates within a quality management system and is accredited by the United Kingdom Accreditation Service (UKAS) against the ISO17025 standard.

 A series of additional projects are being undertaken on the ILab Aries as follows: the set up and evaluation of an automated panel for markers of oxidant status, including reference range determination and associations between individual markers; the assessment of the performance of direct and indirect methods for the measurement of LDL-cholesterol; evaluation of a spectrophotometric method for zinc determination in body fluids.
 The oxidant status project is funded by a £4080 grant from the Institute of Biomedical Sciences, which was received in August 2015.